pdrosos/CasinoReports/README.md

 Flexmonster has backend [Accelerator](https://www.flexmonster.com/doc/getting-started-with-accelerator-ssas/), which takes over and speeds up the communication of the JavaScript component with SQL Server Analysis Services (SSAS) and [can be included in your backend application](https://www.flexmonster.com/doc/referring-accelerator-as-a-dll/), when you need application level authentication and authorization (Flexmonster JavaScript component support of custom Authorization Header on each request is comming soon).

-The Flexmonster Accelerator API is [.NET 4.7.2](https://dotnet.microsoft.com/download/visual-studio-sdks) application (no current support of .NET Core) is used by the Flexmonster JavaScript component for communication with SSAS.
-The application runs on http://localhost:54998/api/Accelerator/
+The Flexmonster Accelerator API is [.NET 4.7.2](https://dotnet.microsoft.com/download/visual-studio-sdks) application (no current support of .NET Core) and is used by the Flexmonster JavaScript component for communication with SSAS.
+The API runs on http://localhost:54998/api/Accelerator/

 ## Angular Client